Frequently Asked Questions

 Can teens and young adults use WorkSource?

-WorkSource resources are helpful for any jobseeker—see #2 above for specific information.
+WorkSource resources are helpful for any job seeker.
 Young people are encouraged to visit the Workforce Development Council’s Youth@Work website to connect with jobs and find youth-specific tips on job searching, interviewing, exploring careers, and many other topics.
 Employers are invited to post jobs on Youth@Work, and can also find information about hiring and managing youth.

 Where are you located?